eyalbouganim/PlayRightProject/README.md

 ### Performance Mode

-Record your performance and receive a full analysis and grade.
-Under the hood, PlayRight runs an **A2SA (Audio-to-Score Alignment)** pipeline:
+Record your performance and receive a full analysis and a grade.
+Under the hood, PlayRight runs a custom **A2SA (Audio-to-Score Alignment)** pipeline:

-1. **Deep Learning Transcription** — A ByteDance AI model transcribes your audio recording into MIDI
-2. **HMM Alignment** — A Hidden Markov Model (trained from scratch on the MAESTRO dataset) aligns your performance to the score
-3. **GMM Timing Analysis** — A Gaussian Mixture Model (also self-trained) classifies timing deviations into precise, rushed, and delayed components
-4. **C++ Processing Engine** — High-performance native C++ tools handle the score-performance matching pipeline
-5. **AI Feedback** — Gemini 2.5 Flash generates personalized, actionable feedback based on the detected errors
+**Step 1 — Deep Learning Transcription**
+The raw audio recording is passed through a ByteDance deep learning model that transcribes it into a performance MIDI file.
+The model runs on GPU when available and falls back to CPU automatically.

+**Step 2 — HMM-Based Score-Performance Alignment (C++ pipeline)** Both the score MIDI and the transcribed performance MIDI are fed through a multi-stage C++ pipeline:
+- `midi2pianoroll` converts both files to sparse piano roll representations
+- `SprToFmt3x` and `Fmt3xToHmm` build the HMM observation model from the score
+- `ScorePerfmMatcher` performs the initial HMM alignment between score and performance
+- `ErrorDetection` flags notes where the alignment is suspect
+- `RealignmentMOHMM` runs a second-pass alignment using a Multi-Observation HMM (MOHMM) to recover from initial errors

+Crucially, the C++ tools load a **`learned_params.config`** file at runtime — a configuration produced by the custom-trained GMM model described below — which calibrates the HMM's timing and pitch emission probabilities specifically for amateur players.

+**Step 3 — Self-Trained GMM + Domain Adaptation** *(train_params.py)*
+The `learned_params.config` file loaded by the C++ tools is not static — it was produced by training a **3-component Gaussian Mixture Model** from scratch on the MAESTRO dataset (professional piano recordings), with a key twist: **domain adaptation**.
+Since MAESTRO contains expert performances, synthetic Gaussian jitter (σ=60ms) is injected into each note's timing deviation to simulate how an amateur player would actually sound.
+The GMM learns three distinct timing behaviors from this adapted data:
+- **Component 1**: Precise notes (near-zero deviation)
+- **Component 2**: Rushed notes (negative mean)
+- **Component 3**: Delayed notes (positive mean)

+The model also builds a pitch error probability distribution — modeling the likelihood of correct notes, semitone slips (±1), and octave slips (±12) — aligned to the exact 5 error categories the C++ tools use internally.

+Once training completes, all learned parameters (GMM means, standard deviations, weights, and pitch probabilities) are written directly into `learned_params.config` inside the `cpp/` directory.
+When `align_eife.py` runs an analysis, it automatically detects this config file and copies it into the sandboxed temp directory alongside the C++ binaries — so the HMM tools pick it up transparently at startup, with no manual intervention needed.
+The result is that the C++ alignment engine runs with emission probabilities calibrated specifically for amateur players, not the generic defaults.
+The GMM is validated with 5-fold cross-validation before the config is written.

+**Step 4 — Tempo-Aware Timing Deviation (align_eife.py)**
+After the C++ tools produce a note correspondence file, the Python layer computes a **strict pitch check** (the transcribed pitch must exactly match the score pitch to count as played) and calculates a **tempo-aware timing deviation** for each note.
+Rather than measuring raw time offset, a local linear regression is fit over a sliding window of ±2 neighboring aligned notes, modeling the local tempo.
+Each note's deviation is then the residual from that local tempo prediction — meaning the score reports how early or late a note is *relative to the player's own tempo*, not a fixed grid.
+This signed deviation (negative = rushed, positive = delayed) is what drives the color-coded note feedback in the UI.

+Finally, time warping via linear interpolation maps all score notes — including missed ones — onto the performance timeline for display.

+**Step 5 — AI Feedback**
+The per-note results (pitch correctness, timing deviations, missed notes) are passed to **Gemini 2.5 Flash**, which generates personalized written feedback identifying patterns like rushing, hesitation, or consistent missed notes, with actionable practice recommendations.

-The result is a grade based on pitch accuracy (70%) and timing accuracy (30%), with a color-coded note-by-note breakdown and AI-written commentary.
+**Result**: A grade based on pitch accuracy (70%) and timing accuracy (30%), a color-coded note-by-note breakdown (Perfect / Good / Imprecise / Missed), and AI-written commentary.

+---

 ### Learn Mode